gitevents/core/README.md

 A node.js micro service that listens to GitHub web hooks, compiles gh-pages and manages meetup.com

+## Hack Day

+This reposiroty will be subject of a hack day on January 17.
+Participants:

+- NodeBCN / BarcelonaJS
+- LNUG (London Node User Group)

+If you'd like to participate, get in touch with @PatrickHeneise and @iancrowther.

 ## Technical (Bot) Workflow

 1. Listen to GitHub Webhooks for Issues.
 If there's an issue labeled with the milestone for the next event: